johnny-bit/100-days-of-code/r1-log.md

 Updated https://github.com/darktable-org/darktable/pull/5520
 Worked on fixover of show_icons tool - https://github.com/darktable-org/darktable/pull/5793 because some comments were missed Learned a lot about GObject signals... still a lot of learning to do.

+### R1D6

+Learning about GObject signals, hardly any coding today